heetchheda06/AURA-Smart-Dining/README.md

 # ⭐ Support

-If you found this project helpful, consider giving it a **⭐ Star** on GitHub.
+If you found this project useful, please consider giving it a **⭐ Star** on GitHub.

+Your support motivates us to continue improving AURA with more smart dining features.

 ---